VIB-PSB/ksrates/docs/paralogs_analyses.rst

 Lognormal mixture model
 +++++++++++++++++++++++

-Logormal mixture modeling (LMM) makes use of only lognormal components and is optionally available both for whole-paranome and anchor pair *K*:sub:`S` distributions using a setting in the expert configuration file.
+Logormal mixture modeling (LMM) makes use of only lognormal components and is available for whole-paranome, anchor pair and reciprocally retained *K*:sub:`S` distributions.

 The lognormal components are initialized through k-means and fitted by default with two to five components.
 For each number of components the mixture model is initialized multiple times and the best fit is chosen according to the largest log-likelihood.
 Among the resulting four models (one for each number of components), the best fitting model is taken to be the one with the lowest BIC score.